 Essential oils are extremely popular right now and there are a ton of GREAT benefits for people when used appropriately.
 Unfortunately, our pets aren’t so lucky!
 Some of the seemingly innocent essential oils that we use can actually cause a ton of harm to our pets!
 So, how do we use these without harming our fur babies?

 We’re going to focus on aromatherapy usage of essential oils since currently, we cannot recommend that any essential oils be used topically on your pet.
+We will also be focusing on dogs and cats as household pets.
 We at Pippin Tails teamed up with Rocky Mountain Essential Oils (RMO) to do three things in this article;

 1. What essential oils can you not use if you have dogs?
 What essential oils can you not use if your cats?
 Why?!

 2. What oils can you use in a multi-pet household that are enjoyable for aromatherapy AND safe for use?

 3. Why we only use Rocky Mountain Essential Oils in our home, and why we recommend you do too!

 Alright, let’s dive in so that you can diffuse those beautiful oils and keep Fido the dog and Frisky the cat safe!